 During those trips, the bags were in the car.
 When we were at home, I put them back in the spare bedroom!

 4. Practice Baby Changing Skills

-Maybe you could start this before 35 weeks but now is also a very good time.
+Maybe you could start this before 35 weeks, but now is also a perfect time.